andreialexc30/youtubeclone/README.md

 This project has been made using HTML and CSS as intended by The Odin Project.
 It is supposed to be a copy of a youtube web page.
+Live version available now at https://andreialexc30.github.io/youtubeclone/